peter88213/mdnovhelp-en/source/templates.rst

 This creates a new project with the narrative structure from a Markdown template file.

--  First, a file select dialog asks for the new project’s file name (mdnovel v1.4+).
+-  First, a file select dialog asks for the new project’s file name.
    If you cancel the dialog, you can select the file name later when saving the project.
 -  Then a second file select dialog asks for the template file to apply.